The Ultimate Guide To Call Centre Quality Assurance

 For consumers across the world, the two most important factors that result in satisfaction are having their issue resolved quickly and preferably on first contact.

-With quality assurance in mind, it underlines the continuing need to focus on improving agent skills.
+With the need to improve quality assurance in mind, it underlines the continuing need to focus on improving agent skills.
 So concentrate more on metrics such as FCR, and reduce your call centre’s fixation with AHT.

 To keep up with the increasing rate of change, you also need to adopt solutions that are integrated, scalable and modifiable.
 The new cloud services on offer will provide you with detailed analytics that enable almost real-time feedback, and the practical tools that your organisation needs if it is to emerge as a winner in the new multichannel revolution.